 My search for the truth about commercial pet food began, as it has for so many others, with a tragedy that forced me to examine the choices I had been making every day with regard to care of my cats.
 One of those critical choices was the food I purchased and fed to them.

-My choices, as a consumer, may have ultimately led to the premature illness and death of my dear feline companions Tippy Toes, Mamma Kitty, Fred, Blackie Jr. and more recently my beloved Pussy Kitten whose untimely deaths were possibly linked to commercial pet food.
-I can’t be sure of that, but I do know for certain that Blackie jr.’s illness was a direct result of an improper diet: kibble.
+My choices, as a consumer, may have ultimately led to the premature illness and death of my dear feline companion Blackie Jr., whose premature deaths was possibly linked to commercial pet food.
+I can’t be sure of that, but I do know that Blackie Jr.’s illness was a direct result of an improper diet: kibble.

 I began my research into the pet food industries products and practices, after my dear, sweet Blackie Jr. near fatal episode of uremic poisoning.